What does it mean to go with the flow? Is going with the flow always a good idea?

 - Begin to notice the intentions behind your desire to go with the flow?
 Remember it’s not what we do that matters, it’s why we do it.

 - Create a daily habit of communicating with an intelligent life force through meditation, prayer or “divine chats.”

 - Keep a journal and make brief notes about intuitive insights, coincidences, dreams or synchronicities that arise.

-- Learn to distinguish between thoughts and feelings that arise from your Small Self and your Essential Self.
+- Learn to distinguish between thoughts and feelings that arise from your small self and your soul.

 - As part of your daily spiritual practice begin asking: What is my heart’s desire?
 What inspired action arising from my soul am I meant to take today?

 Going with the Flow is about creating awareness, space, and practices that enable us to tune in to what the soul messages are and then honouring what we hear.